Windows Privilege Escalation (AlwaysInstallElevated)

 Following are the commands which can be used to run the exploit inside Metasploit:

-It can be noticed that this exploit creates a .msi file and uploads it to the Temp directory of the raj user in the target system.
-After the execution of the file the shell with elevated privileges are obtained.
+This exploit creates a .msi file and uploads it to the Temp directory of the raj user in the target system.
+After the execution of the file, the shell with elevated privileges is obtained.

 Conclusion

-There are many ways to perform the windows privilege escalation, however the “AlwaysInstallElevated” setting is among the easiest to exploit misconfiguration.
-It is recommended to perform best practises while implementing any user specific policy.
+There are many ways to perform the Windows privilege escalation.
+However, the “AlwaysInstallElevated” setting is among the easiest to exploit misconfigurations.
+It is recommended to perform best practises while implementing any user-specific policy.

 Author: Vinayak Chauhan is an InfoSec researcher and Security Consultant.
 Contact here